Adams Asset Advisors LLC Boosts Holdings in CVS Health Co. (NYSE:CVS)

-Adams Asset Advisors LLC boosted its position in shares of CVS Health Co.
-(NYSE:CVS) by 2.0% in the 2nd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 102,415 shares of the pharmacy operator’s stock after buying an additional 2,042 shares during the quarter.
-CVS Health accounts for approximately 1.7% of Adams Asset Advisors LLC’s investment portfolio, making the stock its 18th largest position.
-Adams Asset Advisors LLC’s holdings in CVS Health were worth $8,545,000 at the end of the most recent reporting period.
+Adams Asset Advisors LLC grew its stake in shares of CVS Health Co.
+(NYSE:CVS) by 2.0% in the second quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 102,415 shares of the pharmacy operator’s stock after purchasing an additional 2,042 shares during the quarter.
+CVS Health makes up approximately 1.7% of Adams Asset Advisors LLC’s investment portfolio, making the stock its 18th largest position.
+Adams Asset Advisors LLC’s holdings in CVS Health were worth $8,545,000 as of its most recent filing with the Securities and Exchange Commission.

 Shares of NYSE CVS traded up $1.20 during midday trading on Friday, hitting $81.25.
 7,020,914 shares of the company’s stock were exchanged, compared to its average volume of 6,706,778.
 The company has a debt-to-equity ratio of 0.83, a quick ratio of 0.63 and a current ratio of 0.93.
 CVS Health Co. has a twelve month low of $55.36 and a twelve month high of $90.61.
 The company has a market cap of $106.97 billion, a P/E ratio of 14.48, a PEG ratio of 1.63 and a beta of 0.83.
 The firm has a fifty day simple moving average of $83.38.